onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 - public behavior can get stronger
 - coupling can get deeper
 - runtime can get better
-- internal support can grow
+- evidence can get sharper
-- hidden substrate details do not need to be exposed in the public docs
+- hidden substrate details do not need to be exposed in public docs

 This boundary is not cosmetic.